VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the rasteriser.md

 rasteriser.depthClampEnable = VK_FALSE;
 ```

-If you set the **.depthClampEnable** to VK_TRUE you'll clamp the fragments that a beyong the near and far planes rather than discarding them.
+If you set the **.depthClampEnable** to VK_TRUE you'll clamp the fragments that a beyond the near and far planes rather than discarding them.
 This might be useful if you're doing shadow mapping, but this requires a GPU feature to be turned on.

 ```c++
 rasteriser.rasterizerDiscardEnable = VK_FALSE;